FAQ

 All soaps with fatty substances (Marseille soap, Aleppo soap, etc.) should be avoided.

-Why not use fatty soaps to wash my underwear?
+Why not use fatty soaps to wash my lingerie?

-To preserve the absorbency of the menstrual panties, you should avoid all Soaps with fatty substances (Marseille soap, Aleppo soap, etc.).
-These soaps are the result of a cold saponification method.
-These types of soaps block the pores of the absorbent fabric of menstrual underwear.
+To preserve the absorbency of menstrual pants, avoid all soaps with fatty substances greasy soaps (Marseille soap, Aleppo soap, etc.).
+These soaps are the result of a cold saponification process.
+These soaps clog the pores of the absorbent fabric of menstrual underwear.

 Why use a washing net?

-Why not put my underwear in the dryer?
+Why not put my lingerie in the dryer?

 The tumble dryer deteriorates the delicate textile fibres, damages the elastics and irreparably damages the waterproof fabric of the panties.